-A letter written by Frank Sinatra to George Michael in 1990 giving him a rousing pep talk about fame has surfaced online in the week after George’s death.
+A letter written by Frank Sinatra to George Michael in 1990 giving him a rousing pep talk about fame has surfaced online after George’s death.

 In 1990, George Michael told the Washington Post newspaper about the struggles he was facing with his newfound fame and his reluctance to promote his music by making videos.